vtexdocs/dev-portal-content/docs/guides/Integration-Guides/search-integration-guide/external-search-provider-overview.md

 A search engine is a crucial part of e-commerce.
 It can drive more sales if the search results are good and it can worsen the user experience if they are bad.

-Changing the search provider usually involved changing code both in the front-end and in the back-end, creating unnecessary friction.
+Changing the search provider usually involved changing code both in the frontend and in the backend, creating unnecessary friction.

 The idea behind the VTEX search protocol is to provide a clear contract between any VTEX store on VTEX IO and a search provider defined by a GraphQL schema.
 This contract enables low-effort switching between different search engines.
-And it also helps to speed up the development process of integration with a new search provider, because the integration will be completely decoupled from the front-end components.
+And it also helps to speed up the development process of integration with a new search provider, because the integration will be completely decoupled from the frontend components.

 Search protocol benefits both developers and VTEX stores!